Philippine long-tailed macaque: Characteristics

 The Philippine long-tailed macaque has a reddish-brown coat.
 It can reach a length of 890–1200 mm.
 Its tail has an average length of 440 to 600 mm.
 Males weigh 4–8 kg, but females only attain 3–4 kg.
 Like most primates, the Philippine long tailed macaque is omnivorous.

 Distribution and habitat

 The Philippine long-tailed macaque is found on the Philippine islands of Balabac, Basilan, Biliran, Bohol, Busuanga, Camiguin, Catanduanes, Culion, Leyte, Luzon, northeastern Mindanao, Mindoro, Negros, Panay, Palawan, Samar, and Sibuyan.
 It has been found at elevations up to 1800 m.

 Fossils

 Fossils excavated in Palawan were identified as being of the Philippine long-tailed macaque, deer, Palawan bearded pig, Bornean tiger, small mammals, lizards, snakes and turtles.
 From the stone tools, besides the evidence for cuts on the bones, and the use of fire, it would appear that early humans had accumulated the bones.

-In prehistoric times, the Greater Sunda Islands of Borneo might have been connected to Palawan during the penultimate and previous glacial periods, judging from the molecular phylogeny of murids.
+In prehistoric times, the Greater Sunda Islands of Borneo might have been connected to Palawan during the penultimate and previous glacial periods, judging from the molecular phylogeny of muridae.